Have you noticed this?

 ps – *By entrepreneurs, I mean people in the online space.
 Course creators; thought leaders; authors; strategists; coaches; coaches who refuse to call themselves coaches and instead call themselves Lifestyle Designers, Mindset Architects, Empowerment Catalysts, Personal Greatness Optimizers, Unfuckwithability Consultants, Inner-Goddess Unleashers.
 This fuzzy-edged industry really needs a name.

-Sign up for my emails so I can keep you in the loop.
+Sign up here so I can let you know as soon as the doors open!